nextcloud/spreed/docs/api-v1.md

     - Header:
         + `201 Created`
         + `400 Bad Request` In case of any other error
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant
         + `413 Payload Too Large` When the message was longer than the allowed limit of 1000 characters

     - Data:
-        The full message array of the new message, as defined in [Receive chat messages of a room](#receive-chat-messages-of-a-room)
+        The full message array of the new message, as defined in [Receive chat messages of a conversation](#receive-chat-messages-of-a-conversation)

 ### Get mention autocomplete suggestions